codio/site/source/docs/courses/units/course-collaborate.html.md

 - **Public but organization is the owner** - any teacher in your organization can edit.

-The ability to create public courses/modules can be enabled for the organisation.
+The ability to create public courses/modules can be enabled for the organization.
 See [Public/Private setttings](/docs/dashboard/create/public_private) for more information.

 <img alt="authtoken" src="/img/docs/manage_organization/public_private.png" class="simple"/>